-Section 4.1.(b) This section becomes effective December 1, 1999, and applies to offenses committed on and after that date.
+Section 4.(b) This section becomes effective December 1, 1999, and applies to offenses committed on and after that date.

-- CHANGING THE STATE BOARD OF ELECTIONS'S STATUS UNDER THE ADMINISTRATIVE PROCEDURE ACT.
+- GRANTING THE STATE BOARD OF ELECTIONS MORE FLEXIBILITY UNDER THE ADMINISTRATIVE PROCEDURE ACT.

 Section 5.(a) G.S.
-150B-1(c) reads as rewritten:
+150B-21.1. is amended by adding a new subsection: